Simulation Scoring Tool

 - If you are scoring an LM model, the error distribution can be directly sampled due to the properties of LMs.

 - If you are scoring other models (non-LM), homoscedasticity of the error distributions with respect to the predictors is assumed.
 This allows a single error distribution to be calculated by scoring the model against a validation set.
 That error distribution is then sampled and added to the score results for the incoming data.

-Do not connect this input when the incoming model object uses a Linear Regression Tool.
+Don't connect this input when the incoming model object uses a Linear Regression tool.